PAULINE KALDAS

 This collection of twenty stories delves into the lives of Egyptian characters, from those living in Egypt to those who have immigrated to the United States.
 With subtle and eloquent prose, the complexities of these characters are revealed, opening a door into their intimate struggles with identity and place.
 We meet people who are tempted by the possibilities of America and others who are tempted by the desire to return home.
 Some are in the throes of re-creating themselves in the new world while others seem to be embedded in the loss of their homeland.
 Many of these characters, although physically located in either the United States or Egypt, have lives that embrace both cultures.

-Purchase from publisher: www.uapress.com
+Purchase from Publisher

-Purchase from Amazon:
+Purchase from Amazon

 Picture